izak/siyavula-ha-scripts/heartbeat/README.txt

   location psql-master-node mspsql rule role=master 50: \#uname eq node1

+Also increase the default timeout for operations.
+The default of 20 seconds doesn't work well, and it appears that pacemaker ignores per-service options.

+  op_defaults timeout=60s

+Finally, commit the configuration.

   commit

 After a while, heartbeat should start up both postgresql instances, and promote